 Q. Could you please describe the Avista Energy Assistance Advisory Group?

 A. The Advisory Group provides an ongoing forum for interested parties to discuss “potential program modifications, collaboratively trouble-shoot challenges, and examine alternatives to better serve customers.”
-Currently, it consists of representatives from Avista, Commission Staff, Public Counsel, The Energy Project, the Department of Social and Health Services, Opportunity Council, Spokane Neighborhood Action Partners (SNAP), and Rural Resources Community Action.
+Currently, it consists of representatives from Avista, Commission Staff, Public Counsel, The Energy Project, the Department of Social and Health Services, the Department of Commerce, Opportunity Council, Spokane Neighborhood Action Partners (SNAP), and Rural Resources Community Action.

 Q. What are the goals that guide the Avista Energy Assistance Advisory Group?